 Set Increments command (Tasks menu)

 Use this command to set the minimum and maximum tilt increments for the Walk Up operation.
 The maximum increment is used at zero tilt, and the increment at any tilt angle is either this maximum times the cosine of the angle, or the minimum increment, whichever is greater.
+In STEM mode, you can also set the tilt interval between autofocusing during a Walk Up.
 Your settings for these values are retained between sessions of SerialEM.

 Setup Cooker command (Tasks menu)

 Use this command to open the Specimen Cooking Setup dialog box and set the magnification, spot size, and intensity to use for pre-exposing the specimen.

 Use this command to pre-expose the specimen for the desired electron dose or time, using the parameters set in the Specimen Cooking Setup dialog box .
 The program will lower the screen to expose the specimen, report in the log window as each tenth of the exposure is finished, and continually update the status bar with the expected time remaining.

 Use this command to acquire a small series of images at high tilt in order to determine the limits of the tilt range for a tilt series.
 There are options that allow a series to be acquired as quickly as possible, or more slowly and carefully, depending on what you wish to see in the high tilt images.
 These options are set in the Tilt Series Range Finder dialog box.